Welcoming interns

 Welcome your intern

 It’s D-Day, your intern arrives at the office!
-Go and greet him at the entrance directly and make sure he or she feels comfortable with you.
-You can give him time to organize his workspace and take comfort with his equipment, but prioritize a first meeting from the first hours of the internship.
+Go and greet them at the entrance directly and make sure they feels comfortable with you.
+You can give them time to organize their workspace and take comfort with their equipment, but prioritize a first meeting from the first hours of the internship.

-Feel free to show her around the office (cafeteria, wardrobe, etc.) and introduce her to colleagues.
+Feel free to show them around the office (cafeteria, wardrobe, etc.) and introduce them to colleagues.
 During your first meeting, remember to explain your expectations and determine your performance indicators.
 Your intern will then know what to expect and will be reassured by the coaching you will offer.

 It is certain that each person is different and some will need more time to adapt to a new internship environment.
-Be attentive and ask your intern what he or she expects for his or her internship (type of coaching, level of autonomy, dream task, etc.)
+Be attentive and ask your intern what they expect for their internship (type of coaching, level of autonomy, dream task, etc.)

 Don’t forget to follow up